 The Group entered into contracts with customers to deliver precast concrete and prefabricated metal components.
 Due to rising cost of materials, the unavoidable aggregate costs to fulfil certain contracts are higher than the economic benefits expected to be received.
-For the financial year ended 31 December 2018, the Group recognised provision for onerous contracts amounted to \$6,017,000, representing 7% of the total expenses of the Group.
+As at 31 December 2019, the provision for onerous contracts of the Group amounted to \$1,533,000 (2018: \$6,017,000) as disclosed in Note 27 to the financial statements.

-The Group estimated a provision for its non-cancellable contracts in relation to the Group's prefabrication activities by calculating the difference between the total contract sum to be earned and the unavoidable aggregate costs the Group is obligated to incur in order to meet the remaining obligations of the contracts.
+As disclosed in Note 3 to the financial statements, the Group estimated a provision for its non-cancellable contracts in relation to the Group's prefabrication activities by calculating the difference between the total contract sum to be earned and the unavoidable aggregate costs the Group is obligated to incur in order to meet the remaining obligations of the contracts.